ebenefuenf/quma/docs/query.rst

     In contrast to all other fetching methods of the query object, like :meth:`all()`, :meth:`first()`, or :meth:`one()`, a call of :meth:`many()` will not execute the query.
-Instead, the first call of the :meth:`get()` method of an `many` result object will cause the execution.
+Instead, the first call of the :meth:`get()` method of a `many` result object will cause the execution.
 Also, results of `many` calls are not cached and if a query was already executed the `many` mechanism will execute it again anyway.
 So keep in mind that already executed queries will be re-executed when :meth:`many()` is called after the first execution, as in:

 .. code-block:: python